DocuSign’s Conditional Logic Setup Step by Step Easy Tutorial in 2023Feb 15, 2022

 Step 2: Rename the Label of the Trigger Field (Optional)

-Renaming all fields you will include in the conditional logic you’re setting up is highly recommended so that you don’t make mistakes when setting up your rules.
-To rename Text fields labels, you can rename your field’ labels by accessing the field’s property panel appearing to the right of the document tagging screen when a text field is selected.
+You can rename your field’ labels by accessing the field’s property panel to the right of the document tagging screen when a text field is selected.

-To rename Checkboxes or Radio buttons ‘values’ labels, If you’re setting up a rule on Checkboxes, Radio buttons, you should rename the label of each value.
+To rename Checkboxes or Radio buttons ‘values’ labels, If you’re setting up a rule on checkboxes, and Radio buttons, you should rename the label of each value.

 Step 3: Setup the Rule